How to Inspect a Crawl Space?: Steps, Checklist

 2. Backup flashlight

-Environmental safety tools for crawlspace inspection
+Environmental safety tools for crawl space inspection

 1. Moisture meter